CBE 141

 Concentration(s):

-Past Professors: Landry
+Past Professors: Rui Wang, Shekhar

 Summary: An introductory course to chemical engineering thermodynamics, building upon the knowledge taught in CHEM 4A, PHYSICS 7B, and CBE 140.
 Class starts as a refresher, but very quickly gets more challenging as the course deviates from ideal assumptions.
 Material covered includes the thermodynamic behaviour of pure substances and mixtures, properties of solutions, Vapour Liquid Equilibrium (VLE), thermodynamic cycles, chemical equilibria for homogenous and heterogeneous systmes.
 In this course you will finally learn what fugacity is.
-The format of the course is lecture based, when taught by Professor Landry blank slides are posted beforehand and expected to be brought to class so you can follow along and write as she writes.

 Official Prerequisites: CBE 140, E7